The Museum of Modern Art – MoMA

 MoMA, The David and Peggy Rockefeller Building at night, photo by Ray_LAC

 What to see at the Museum of Modern Art

 Since its 1939 relocation, MoMA is based on a multi-departmental structure, with six departments respectively dedicated to Architecture and Design; Drawings, Film and Video; Media and Performance art; Painting and Sculpture; Photography; and Prints and Illustrated Books.

 The museum’s collections include over 150,000 artworks and artifacts, along with 22,000 films.
-This enormous patrimony – which covers a broad range of subjects, means of expression and time periods – is displayed on a rotational basis through thematic exhibitions, in order to provide the visitors always fresh experiences.
+This enormous patrimony – which covers a broad range of subjects, means of expression, and periods – is displayed on a rotational basis through thematic exhibitions, to provide the visitors always fresh experiences.

 The MoMA fine arts collection is one of the most important in the world, perhaps the most important dedicated to modern art, and includes an impressively large array of masterpieces by artists ranging from Vincent Van Gogh and Pablo Picasso to Andy Warhol and Francis Bacon, up to many among the most acclaimed contemporary artists.
 Just to make an example, the Water Lilies painting by Claude Monet alone is worth the visit to the museum.